Arctodus

-Arctodus is an extinct genus of short-faced bears that inhabited North America during the Pleistocene (about 2.6 Mya until 12,800 years ago).
+Arctodus is an extinct genus of short-faced bears that inhabited North America during the Pleistocene (about 2.58 Mya until 12,800 years ago).
 The two recognized species are the lesser short-faced bear (Arctodus pristinus) and the giant short-faced bear (Arctodus simus).
 Of these species, A. simus was larger, is known from more complete remains, and is considered one of the best-known members of North America's extinct Ice Age megafauna.
 A. pristinus was largely restricted to the Early Pleistocene of the eastern United States, whereas A. simus had a broader range, with most finds being from the Late Pleistocene of the United States, Mexico and Canada.
 A. simus evolved from A. pristinus, but both species likely overlapped in the Middle Pleistocene.
 Both species are relatively rare in the fossil record.

 Today considered to be an enormous omnivore, Arctodus simus is believed to be one of the largest known terrestrial carnivorans that has ever existed.
 Arctodus, like other bears, was highly sexually dimorphic.
 Adult A. simus ranged between 300 and 950 kg, with females clustering at ≤500 kg, and males around 800 kg.
 The largest males stood at 1.67 m at the shoulder, and up to 3.4 m tall on their rear legs.
 Studies suggest that A. simus browsed on C_{3} vegetation and consumed browsing herbivores such as deer, camelids, and tapir.
 The species preferred temperate open woodlands, but was adaptable, taking advantage of many habitats and feeding opportunities.

 Arctodus belongs to the Tremarctinae subfamily of bears, which are endemic to the Americas.
-Of these short-faced bears, Arctodus was the most widespread in North America, but was restricted to the Pleistocene.
+Of these short-faced bears, Arctodus was the most widespread in North America, and was present in the Blancan, Irvingtonian and Rancholabrean faunal stages.
 A. pristinus went extinct around 300,000 years ago, with A. simus disappearing about 12,800 years ago in the Late Pleistocene extinctions.
 The cause behind these extinctions is unclear, but in the case of A. pristinus, was likely due to climate change and competition with other ursids, such as the black bear and Tremarctos floridanus.
 A. simus likely went extinct due to ecological collapse disrupting the vegetation and prey on which it relied.